vigneshsweekaran/flipdazed.github.io/_posts/2019-10-23-05-Basic-Mathematical-Operations-and-Debugging.md

 Here is the question...
 Understand why the below function does't return `25` and fix the issue below.
 You will need to run the functions below in `python`

+**Trick** In ipython you can copy blocks of python code to your clipboard and paste them directly in by typing %paste in the ipython terminal
 ```python
 def first_func(x, y):
     return second_func(x, y)